ajmorton/advent_of_code/2019-rust2024/Thoughts.md

 ## Day 7: Amplification Circuit
 This day is very cool.
 Hooking together multiple computers to build a larger system?
 The rest of the year looks promising.
 This is also blazingly fast given there are 1200 vector clones taking place.
 I don't know what rust is doing under the hood but that's 4.8MB copied in less than 400 µs.

+## Day 8: Space Image Format
+These visualisation tasks are always my fave.
+Not much to report here other than we're looking very good for the < 50ms target.
+It's interesting that three independent `iter().filter(|x| x == '1').count()` loops is 20% faster than inserting a counter into the existing `for pixel in layer` loop.
+There should be 3 times fewer iterations.
+Either the branching causes mispredicts or Rust really prefers chaining calls on iters when it comes to optimisation.